opensearch-project/project-website/_posts/2023-03-21-semantic-science-benchmarks.md

 </span>
 {% endraw %}

-The results are summarized in the following table.
+We found that, on average, the L2 norm works slightly better than the min-max norm for arithmetic combinations, as shown in the following table.

 |	|BM25	|TAS-B harmonic with min-max norm	|TAS-B harmonic with L2 norm	|Custom arithmetic with min-max norm	|Custom arithmetic with L2 norm	|
 |:---	|---	|---	|---	|---	|---	|